autotunafish/zclimate/README.md

 The downloaded zclimate contain files that require
 A. setting increased permission (anyone-read/write for all plus executable for some) and then
 B. copy and pasting inside the zcash/src folder.
-The 3 bash scripts run inotifywait recursively and watch 3 other files for a close event (Rust writing a zcash-cli command to file and closing), copy the file contents to another executable file (this solved an intermittent bug) and run the command where the output is written to another file (12 + another 2 optional bash scripts; one that executes the other 3 climatenotify scripts simultaneously and one that).
+The 3 bash scripts run inotifywait recursively and watch 3 other files for a close event (Rust writing a zcash-cli command to file and closing), copy the file contents to another executable file (this solved an intermittent bug) and run the command where the output is written to another file (12 + another 2 optional bash scripts; one that executes the other 3 climatenotify scripts simultaneously and a seperate one that monitors the debug.log).
 This is a Beta design choice that leverages the sibling file permissions, eliminates having to build the script prior (!?) but also makes it possible to call commands native to any zcashd node regardless of a RPC user or password via the zcash/src folder.
 It does however already get at least those 2 fields from the zcash.conf if they exist so that the script could run remotely theoretically.